 However, the question arises — how to manage an offshoring software development team effectively.
 There are many problems you can face during such cooperation, like poor communication and data protection.
 Due preparation will let you know how to solve all these issues.

 If you want to outsource software development services, there are three cooperation models to consider: an extended team, a dedicated team, and an outsourced team.
 The primary difference between them lies in project management.

 - Extended team.
 This model stands for adding several software engineers to the existing in-house team.
 In this case, project management is on your shoulders.
 The extended team is perfect for short-time cooperation if you need to scale a project fast and meet strict deadlines.

 - Dedicated team.
 Dedicated development means hiring tech specialists to do a particular job.
-Dedicated teams don’t usually cooperate with in-house programmers and are managed on the customer's side.
+Hire dedicated teams doesn’t usually mean cooperation with in-house programmers and management on the customer's side.
 When the project is over, the cooperation also comes to an end.

 - Outsourced team.
 Your vendor is fully in charge of managing a development team and making sure the product will be finished in time.
 The team has a Project Manager who’s responsible for managing the offshore development team.